-You must be enrolled in a Fall Class.
-CLICK TO SEE THE FALL SCHEDULE
+You must be enrolled in a Winter Class.
+CLICK TO SEE THE WINTER SCHEDULE

-Rehearsals: Please find the tentative rehearsal schedules for each show here: Rehearsal Schedules
+Rehearsals: Wednesdays, Saturdays, & Sundays.
+Please find the tentative rehearsal schedules for the show here: Rehearsal Schedule

 * Must be the exact age we require at the time of auditions.

 Good luck!
 Break a Leg!
 And Have Fun!

 List is from the original Broadway show.
 Our casting may vary.